jremz8902/JacobRemzHCI.github.io/README.md

 ## About Me...
 My name is Jacob Remz and I am currently a junior at Worcester Polytechnic Institute taking [CS3041 Human Computer Interaction](https://cs3041-18d.github.io/) as taught by professor [Lane Harrison](https://web.cs.wpi.edu/~ltharrison/).

-## The Design Procces
+## Design Portfolio
 Professor Harrison has structured CS3041 as a series of one week design sprints in which groups of students are expected to produce material focused around that weeks theme.
 I have choosen four of these one week assignments to highlight as examples of different aspects of my design process.

-## Design Portfolio
-The following are links with images and short desriptions of the four one week assignments I mentioned in the earlier section about my design procces.
+The following are links with images and short desriptions of each of the four one week assignments.

 ### [Design For Others](https://medium.com/@john3r8amaral/design-for-others-3dfa42f7211c)